taw00/howto/howto-configure-swap-file-on-linux.md

 * Do you have far too little RPM?
 Buy more RAM
 * Do you have a relative small amount of RAM?
 A swap file sized 2x RAM should be sufficient.
 * Do you have an overwelming large amount of RAM?
-1x RAM is adequate (some do even less, but I don't recommend it)
+1x RAM or even less is adequate. _Note: You need to really test this scenario - YMMV._
 * Are you somewhere in the middle, or aren't sure?
 2x RAM

 I will show you how to implement a couple options...